projectdiscovery/interactsh/README.md

 SERVICES:
-   -dns-port int           port to use for dns service (default 53) -http-port int          port to use for http service (default 80) -https-port int         port to use for https service (default 443) -smtp-port int          port to use for smtp service (default 25)
+   -dns-port int           port to use for dns service (default 53) -dns-ttl int            ttl to use for dns service (default 3600) -http-port int          port to use for http service (default 80) -https-port int         port to use for https service (default 443) -smtp-port int          port to use for smtp service (default 25)